ash/raku-course/essentials/positionals/exercises/number-of-command-line-arguments/index.md

 ## Task

-Write a program that prints the number of arguments passed to the program in command line.
+Write a program that prints the number of arguments passed to the program in the command line.

 ## Example